appium/java-client/docs/The-event_firing.md

 ```
 # Also

-As soon as Appium java client has Java 8-style API  (methods with default implementation) there was provided the ability to get objects created by these interfaces (anonymous types) listenable.
-Also there is an option is to make some objects (some single element that has been found, for example) listenable too.
+As soon as Appium java client has *Java 8-style* API  (methods with default implementation) there was provided the ability to get objects created by these interfaces (anonymous types) listenable.
+Also there is an option to make some objects (some single element that has been found, for example) listenable too.

 ```java
 import static io.appium.java_client.events.EventFiringObjectFactory.getEventFiringObject;